Official Website of Author and Trans-Continental Walker

 My name is

-I raised over $20k for the Pediatric Cancer Research Foundation.
-Kids should NOT have to deal with that!
+Our journey raised over $20k for the Pediatric Cancer Research Foundation cuz kids should not have to deal with that crap!

 THANK YOU